-Area of Work Actions Measures of Success 1.
-Support consumer confidence through raising awareness of the Code with users and potential users of architects' services.
+Area of Work Actions Assumptions and Cost Implications Measures of Success 1.
+Raise awareness of the Code with users and potential users of architects' services.
 Ensure that the Code is embedded within all of the key communication documents published by ARB.
 Publish articles throughout the year highlighting the benefits of using a registered professional.
+Increased awareness of the Code will come from any consultation on a new version.
 Difficult to measure success of the general effect of actions, but an increase in the mention of the Code in publications.
-Increase in the hits on the relevant sections of the ARB website by 10%.
 2. Increase use of the online Register which will mitigate the risk of consumers being misled by those misusing the title "architect".
 Continue to increase awareness of the Register through social media.
 Develop a strategic communications plan to keep the Register topical and in the public arena.
 Develop relationships/partnerships with relevant organisations/groups to raise awareness of the Register through advocacy.
+Costs involved with social media strategy and optimisation work estimated to be £5k which is covered by the operational budget.
 Increase social referrals to the Register by 5%.
-The number of Register searches increases by a further 5% during 2015.
+The number of Register searches increases by a further 5% during 2016.
 Increase visits to the Register by 10%.
 3. Encourage architects to promote their registered status to increase awareness and value of the Register.
 Explain to registrants the value of referring to their registered status.
 Expand the secure area in which architects can have access to their details and embedded logo information.
 Increase links to the ARB Register via websites.
-Demonstrable evidence that the online Register has greater prominence on internet search engines.
+Currently considering all website platforms and the impact of Google Search algorithms on our website.
+Increased number of downloads of ARB logo from website